What is Lasinone?

 - Liver function: Regularly check liver function markers.

-- Alpha-fetoprotein (AFP): Monitor AFP levels, particularly to
+Alpha-fetoprotein (AFP): Monitor AFP levels, particularly to screen for

-- Diet: Assess the patient’s dietary intake of phenylalanine and
+Diet: Assess the patient’s dietary intake of phenylalanine and tyrosine

 Dose adjustments